zach-king/oink/README.md

 - Sort output of commands in their own headers when printing help (should look similar to README)
 - Refactor commands with the optional argument support
 - Should `dt` on a transfer automatically delete *both* transactions?
+- Need a way to show previous budgets (history of budgets)